Does this test have other names?

 You may need this test to find out whether you have a thyroid-related condition such as hyperthyroidism, which means an overactive thyroid, or hypothyroidism, which means an underactive thyroid.

 Each condition has many different symptoms.
-If you have hyperthyroidism, you may often feel anxious and irritable, have trouble sleeping, and have an irregular heart rhythm.
-You may also feel quite tired and notice that you're losing weight.
+If you have hyperthyroidism, you may often feel anxious and irritable, have trouble sleeping, and have an irregular or rapid heart rhythm.
+You may also feel quite tired and notice that you're losing weight even though your appetite has increased.

 If you have hypothyroidism, you may notice weight gain, even if you aren't overeating.
 You may also be more sensitive to cold, have low energy, and have dry skin and hair.